federicohaag/LinkedInScraping/README.md

 # LinkedIn Scraping with Python

-Creates automatically an Excel file containing the personal data and the last job position of all the provided LinkedIn profiles.
+Creates an Excel file containing the personal data and the last job position of all the provided LinkedIn profiles.

 ## Getting Started